What makes a good swimming recovery sandwich?

 But it’s not an excuse to overeat – don’t refuel like an athlete unless you’ve trained like one.

-So, without further ado, here are the ins and outs for your perfect swimming recovery sarnie!
+So, without further ado, here are the dos and don’ts for your perfect swimming recovery sarnie!

 - Two slices of bread will suffice – remember this is a recovery snack.